How do I get a library card?

 Is there a fine for overdue materials?

-All overdue books and Music CDs are subject to a fine of $.10 per day, not including Sundays and holidays (days when the library is closed).
-Audiovisual materials (DVDs and Books on CD) are subject to a fine of $.50 per day.
+All overdue books are subject to a fine of $.10 per day, not including Sundays and holidays (days when the library is closed).
+Audiovisual materials (DVDs, Books on CD, Music CDs and Videogames) are subject to a fine of $.50 per day.
 The maximum fine for any one item is $5.00.
 The cost for any lost material is the current value of the item.
 This cost also applies to materials that are badly damaged.
 The best remedy for overdue items is to go onto our website to your account and renew books PRIOR to the actual due date.

 May Reference books be checked out?